emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Quaking Stomp
 Earth, Nature, Spell\
 2 actions\
 You stomp the ground with such force that it creates a minor earthquake.
-Each creature within 30m of you must make a Might saving throw.
-On a failure, a target takes 5d12 Bludgeoning damage and is knocked prone.
-Objects and structures in the area takes damage as if they have critically failed their saving throw.
+Make a Basic Spell attack against the Might Defense DC of each creature and object of your choice within 20m of you to deal 5d12 Bludgeoning damage.
+On a failure, the target is also knocked prone.
+Objects take double damage from this Flourish.

 You can use this Flourish once per day.